Abbondanzo/Localizer/README.md

 The `title` and `alt` attributes will also be translated by default (TODO: ...and can be turned off using env variable...)

 ## Deployment
+Before deploying, be sure to rename your `.env.example` file to `.env`.
+Otherwise, an error will be thrown when building your project.

 ```bash
 # Compiles source files into the public/ folder